mlrun/mlrun/docs/projects/project-setup.md

         handler="train_model",
     )

-    # MLRun Workflows - note paths are relative to project context (./src)
+    # MLRun Workflows - note that paths are relative to the project context (./src)
     project.set_workflow("main", "workflows/main_workflow.py")

     # Save and return the project: